ch-stark/blog1506/acm/README2.md

 PgPool is also able to continue servicing clients by sending their queries to the new primary.

-Assuming our cloud provider doesn't stay offline indefinetely we need to prepare for the eventual restoration of service.
-If you recall in the configuration above we defined the primary PostgreSQL server for all statefulsets using an environment variables that is passed to the container running the PostgreSQL image.
-Namely this one:
+Assuming our cloud provider doesn't stay offline indefinitely we need to prepare for the eventual restoration of service.
+In the configuration above we defined an environment variable to identify the primary PostgreSQL server.

 	- name: REPMGR_PRIMARY_HOST
           value: '{{hub fromConfigMap "" "pg-config" (printf "hostname0") hub}}'

 If we bring back online the cluster hosting the original primary with the original configuration it will continue to think that it still is the primary resulting in a split-brain situation.
-To avoid this we simply edit the policies in our git repo and update them to reflect the new reality in our cluster and let the policy controller propogate these changes when the cluster comes online.
+To avoid this we simply edit the policies in our git repo and update them to reflect the new reality in our cluster and let the policy controller propagate these changes when the cluster comes online.
 For the avoidance of doubt the change to the statefulset required is as follows.

 	- name: REPMGR_PRIMARY_HOST
 	  value: '{{hub fromConfigMap "" "pg-config" (printf "hostname1") hub}}'